 Ordained in 1995, Rabbi Marc Aaron Kline serves Monmouth Reform Temple with a passion for tradition and social justice.
-His deeply rooted faith and love for Torah fits well in our community bent on service and creating relevant Jewish experiences.
-Prior to entering Hebrew Union College (seminary), Rabbi practiced law in Little Rock Arkansas.
-He says that he is still practicing law, only for a higher class client … God.
-Before coming to MRT in 2014, Rabbi Kline served at Temple Adath Israel in Lexington, KY (11 years) and before that at Beth Israel Congregation in Florence, SC (8 years).
+His deeply rooted faith and love for Torah fits well in our community bent on service and creating relevant Jewish experiences for our youth, our families, and our wider community.

-Rabbi Kline has taught Ethics, Philosophy, Religion and Government courses at the high school, college, and graduate school level for most of the last thirty years.
-In Lexington, Rabbi Kline served as an adjunct instructor at the Disciples of Christ Lexington Theological Seminary (Pastoral Care and Diverse World Cultural Worship), Transylvania University (Jewish – Christian Relations), at the University of Kentucky (Jewish Thought and Culture), and Eastern Kentucky University (Religion).
-At Temple, he teaches in our Religious school, joins Cantor Clissold tutoring and mentoring each Bar/Bat Mitzvah student, and regularly runs diverse adult education programs.
+Rabbi Kline has taught Ethics, Philosophy, Religion, and Government courses at the high school, college, and graduate seminary levels for most of the last thirty years.
+Rabbi Kline served as an adjunct instructor at the University of Arkansas at Little Rock (Government), Coker College of South Carolina (World Religions, Philosophy, and Business Ethics), the Disciples of Christ Lexington Theological Seminary (Pastoral Care and Diverse World Cultural Worship), Transylvania University (Jewish – Christian Relations), at the University of Kentucky (Jewish Thought and Culture), and Eastern Kentucky University (Religion).

 Rabbi Marc publishes a weekly Torah Commentary to an international E-mail list and a weekly digital periodical.
-He holds a deep commitment to fostering Interfaith relationships, mentors other clergy in pastoral care, and consults with religious, public, and private organizations, and schools on matters of leadership, diversity, social justice, and long range planning.
+He holds a deep commitment to fostering Interfaith and inter-racial relationships, mentors other clergy in pastoral care, and consults with religious, public, and private organizations, and schools on matters of leadership, diversity, social justice, and long-range planning.